vlang/v/doc/docs.md

 ## Global Variables

 By default V does not allow global variables.
-However, in low level applications they have their place so there is a possibility to enable their usage: The compiler must be given the flag `-enable-globals` and the declaration of global varibles mut be surrounded with a `__global ( ... )` specification &ndash; as in the example [above](#atomics).
+However, in low level applications they have their place so their usage can be enabled with the compiler flag `-enable-globals`.
+Declarations of global variables must be surrounded with a `__global ( ... )`
+specification &ndash; as in the example [above](#atomics).

 An initializer for global variables must be explicitly converted to the desired target type.
 If no initializer is given a default initialization is done.
-Be aware that some objects like semaphores and mutexes require an explicit initialization *in place*, i.e. not with a value returned from a function call.
-This should be done in a separate `init()` function:
+Some objects like semaphores and mutexes require an explicit initialization *in place*, i.e. not with a value returned from a function call but with a method call by reference.
+A separate `init()` function can be used for this purpose &ndash; it will be called before `main()`:

 ```v globals
 import sync